 We recently ran multiple surveys on people who sweat too easily.
 These are people who suffer from hyperhidrosis, a medical condition in which a person oversweats.
 While hyperhidrosis is not the only explanation if you’re sweating too easily, it is definitely one of the most common.

-Latest numbers show roughly 5% of Americans — that’s over 15 million people in the U.S. alone — are suffering from hyperhidrosis.
+The latest numbers show roughly 5% of Americans — that’s over 15 million people in the U.S. alone — are suffering from hyperhidrosis.
 But the real number is likely much higher, as only 51% of hyperhidrosis sufferers discuss the problem with a healthcare professional.

 The results of our survey showed just how invasive excessive sweating can be in a person’s life — dictating what they wear and how they behave around others.